Have Questions?

 617-789-3000 x2574

-Steward St Elizabeths/SECAP/ATS has been offering addiction rehabilitation to people who reside in and around Brookline and who are fighting with drug and alcohol abuse disorders.
+Steward St Elizabeths/SECAP/ATS has been offering addiction rehabilitation to people who reside in and around Brookline, MA. and who are fighting with drug and alcohol abuse disorders.
 As such, Steward St Elizabeths/SECAP/ATS offers a array of services including trauma-related counseling, brief intervention approach, substance abuse counseling approach, dialectical behavior therapy, vocational rehabilitation services, couple/family therapy and others applying its unique philosophy of evidence based approaches to addiction treatment.

 This treatment program also thinks that results are best achieved by providing individual services to each client.
 Because of this, it has been specializing in a wide range of personalized treatments like transgender or (LGBT) clients, seniors or older adults, social skills development, suicide prevention services, persons with post-traumatic stress disorder, treatment for spanish-speaking clients and more.
 In the same way, this alcohol and drug rehab program offers these treatments in the following settings - outpatient hospital programs, outpatient detox programs, inpatient drug rehab programs, long term drug abuse treatment, short term treatment facilities and more.